dannguyen/journalism-syllabi/README.md

 <a href="http://www.davidmckie.com/jour-5206-reporting-methods-2020-winter-term-carleton-school-of-journalism-and-communication/">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>1) Obtain a thorough grounding in journalistic research methods.
+        1) Obtain a thorough grounding in journalistic research methods.
 2) Acquire skills needed to make sense of the information gathered.
 3) Develop the ability to shape the information into accurate and compelling stories for all platforms.
-</em></p>
+        </small></p>

         <p>Instructors: David McKie, Jim Bronskill</p>
     </td>
     <td>
-        Carleton University
+        <small>Carleton University</small>
     </td>
   </tr>